 However, if we refuse to give you access to or to correct your personal information, we will give you a notice explaining our reasons (except to the extent it would be unreasonable or unlawful for us to do so) and provide you with information on how you can complain about our refusal.

-If you have a question or complaint about how your personal information (including sensitive information and credit-related information) is being handled by us, our affiliates or service providers, please contact us first by using the contact details provided above.
+If you have a question or complaint about how your personal information (including sensitive information and credit-related information) is being handled by us, or our service providers, please contact us first by using the contact details provided below.
+If your question or complaint relates to how a Business Partner is handling your personal information, please contact that Business Partner first by using the contact details in their privacy notice.

 We are constantly striving to provide the best possible service, and we will do our best to efficiently and fairly resolve any concern you have.